Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:original_ibm}, we briefly discuss the original direct-forcing IBM on a staggered grid by Uhlmann~\cite{Uhlmann2005-hf}.
 In Section~\ref{sec:modified-ibm}, we present the modifications to the original IBM for a collocated grid.
-Section~\ref{sec:modified-fluid-solver} focuses on the Navier-Stokes solver, Section~\ref{sec:modified-collision-models} adapts the collision models to a collocated grid and Section~\ref{sec:modified-particle-solver} modifies the particle solver for coupling of IBM with the collocated-grid Navier-Stokes solver.
-In Section~\ref{sec:vals}, simulations are presented to 1) validate the accuracy and computational efficiency of the proposed collocated-grid IBM and 2) determine the tuning parameters that are needed to achieve accurate simulations.
+Section~\ref{sec:pv-collocate-coupling}-~\ref{sec:triply-bc} focus on the Navier-Stokes solver, Section~\ref{sec:disable_lag}-~\ref{sec:tang_forces} adapt the collision models to a collocated grid and Section~\ref{sec:direct} and~\ref{sec:higher_order} modify the particle solver for coupling of IBM with the collocated-grid Navier-Stokes solver.
+In Section~\ref{sec:vals}-~\ref{sec:par-par-interaction-val}, simulations are presented to 1) validate the accuracy and computational efficiency of the proposed collocated-grid IBM and 2) determine the tuning parameters that are needed to achieve accurate simulations.
 In Section~\ref{sec:mono-sim}, monodispersed fluidization simulations are conducted and compared to predictions by existing models.